github-xiaogang/dyci-main/README.md

 We're currenlty working on [this issue](https://github.com/DyCI/dyci-main/issues/8)...
 If you've already expirienced this issue - remove and reinstall Xcode.

+#What I do
+I add some code to support inject code to a real device by sign the generated dylib and transfer it to the socket server in Device.(添加代码支持真机调试)

 # dyci
 Dynamic code injection tool.
 Allows you to inject your code into running iOS application, whithout restarting it.